 Bolberry Down and Soar Mill Cove walk

-Leave your car in the clifftop parking area and follow the road (signposted Hope Cove) towards Port Light Inn.
+Leave your car in the clifftop parking area and follow the road (signposted Hope Cove) towards the former Port Light Inn (currently being developed into Ocean Reach).
 Go through the gate on the left and take the path along the field boundary.
-Follow the field edge, soon passing a row of upright stones; the first of several youll see along the route.
+Follow the field edge, soon passing a row of upright stones; the first of several you'll see along the route.
 To the west are views over Bigbury Bay and Burgh Island, where Agatha Christie set two of her mysteries.

-Port Light Inn, built in 1909, was originally the clubhouse for the Bolberry Down Golf Club, which closed in 1914.
+The building currently being developed into Ocean Reach, formerly the Port Light Inn, was first built in 1909.
+It was originally the clubhouse for the Bolberry Down Golf Club, which closed in 1914.
 In the Second World War it was a dining area for RAF personnel at the nearby radar station.

 Join the coast path above Ferryhole Point.
 For a 45-minute detour to the Iron Age cliff fort at Bolt Tail, turn right through the stone gateway, otherwise turn left to follow the path across Bolberry Down.
 Continue along the cliffs, taking the lower route where the path forks.
 Look for occasional bits of brick and concrete beneath your feet the debris of RAF Bolt Tail radar base, blown up after the war.
 Follow the path around the cliff and back towards the car park, crossing over a damp flush thronged with hemp agrimony, purple loosestrife and grey willow.